 Make appointments with your vet if you see your dog groaning when he doesn’t ordinarily groan.
-Your vet will be able to figure out what’s causing their groaning noises.
+Your vet can figure out what’s causing their groaning noises.

-By asking you a series of questions, they’ll understand your dog’s groaning behaviours.
-Your vet may want to do a few lab tests to test out any health issues.
-That’ll give him a clearer view of what’s leading your dog to constantly groan.
+They’ll understand your dog’s groaning behaviours by asking you questions.
+Your vet may want to do a few lab tests to diagnose health issues.
+That’ll give him a clearer view of what’s leading your dog to groan constantly.

 Before performing any tests, he will evaluate their age and previous health difficulties.
 He may conduct blood work, urine, and a biochemistry profile, followed by any imaging he deems necessary.

 These’ll be useful for looking at older dogs if they feel like suffering from joint pain.
-He may palpate their belly, performing tests for any fluid buildup that could cause your pet discomfort.
+He may palpate their belly, performing tests for any fluid buildup that could cause his pet discomfort.

 The health issue that your dog is experiencing will determine how to prevent your dog from groaning.
 Once your vet has determined the cause of your dog’s illness, he will suggest treatment choices to help him recover.

 Their symptoms should start to fade after the treatment choices are in place.
-You need to routinely give them any medication he requires at home routinely.
+You need to give them any medication he requires at home routinely.
 They should be moaning, much less if they’re getting better.

-Prevention can be difficult if your dog groans as a result of a behavioural problem.
+Prevention can be difficult if your dog groans due to a behavioural problem.
 This is because of his noisy breed.
 Being a dog owner, you might be happy that a medical condition doesn’t cause your dog’s moan.

-Also that you can handle the sound.
-If you wish to stop their groaning, you can do a variety of things to prevent it.
+Also, you can handle the sound; if you wish to stop their groaning, you can do various things to prevent it.
 Distancing your dog whenever he starts to moan may help.

 After eating, grunting can suggest gastrointestinal issues such as potentially fatal stomach bloat.
-In this case, you need to ensure you’re giving the best dog foods.
+In this case, you must ensure you’re giving the best dog food.

-Here are some affordable yet the best dog food available in the market:
+Here are some affordable yet the best dog food available on the market: